-2. Use lumbar support
+2. Use a lumbar roll

 3. Stay hydrated

+We all know that it’s important to stay hydrated, but why is it especially critical for avoiding back and neck pain during travel?
 Well, water is the vehicle responsible for transporting nutrients to your cells, including the nutrients your muscle cells need to do their job.
 Dehydration causes muscle cramps because it deprives your body of electrolytes.
 Proper hydration increases strength, balance, and flexibility.
 Water also helps to lubricate your joints, which is a bonus for keeping your spine working smoothly and allowing it to support the movements of your entire body.
-So if you’re planning to hit the road soon, make sure you bring a reusable water bottle and fill it up regularly.
+So, if you’re planning to hit the road soon, make sure you bring a reusable water bottle and fill it up regularly.
 And the extra bathroom breaks will give you an excuse to stay moving!

 4. Pack light

-Even if you’re traveling by car, you still have to load and unload your bags, carry them to wherever you’re staying.
-Your best bet is to pack light, no matter what kind of trip you’re taking.
+No matter where you’re going or how you’re getting there, traveling involves packing, and packing too much stuff can be a quick recipe for back pain.
+Anyone who has flown knows that lugging multiple bags and/or suitcases around an airport is not only exhausting and stressful but can leave you sore and unbalanced for days.
+Even if you’re traveling by car, you still have to load and unload your bags, and carry them to wherever you’re staying.
+Your best bet is to pack light.
 If you’re bringing a suitcase with wheels, pack heavier items in there so that you don’t put unnecessary strain on your neck and shoulders.
 Opt for a backpack instead of an over-the-shoulder bag to avoid uneven distribution of pressure, and stock it with your water bottle, small travel essentials, and healthy snacks.

 5. Prepare your body